 Camp Cocoon gives young people the tools – both emotionally and spiritually – to deal with devastating changes.
 The camp experience helps participants develop from a feeling of loss to a celebration of life, from confusion to understanding, from cocoons to butterflies!

-2019 Camp Cocoon Details
+2023 Camp Cocoon Details

+“I appreciate all you do for the children who have suffered a loss.
 It is wonderful that they can be around other children who feel the same as they do.”

-Volunteer at Camp Cocoon
+Volunteer at one of our Camp Cocoons